Locations:

 Depending on your situation, your surgeon may be able to use these methods:

-• Catheter-based: Your surgeon threads a catheter (thin, hollow tube) to the heart.
-The surgeon then inserts surgical instruments, balloons, or stents through the catheter to perform a procedure.
+• Catheter-based: Your surgeon threads a catheter (thin, hollow tube) to your heart.
+Then they insert surgical instruments, balloons or stents through the catheter to perform a procedure.
 Catheter-based procedures include transcatheter aortic valve replacement (TAVR) and coronary angioplasty and stenting.

 • Video-assisted thoracic surgery (VATS): Your surgeon performs VATS by inserting a tiny video camera (thoracoscope) and surgical instruments into several small chest incisions.
-Your surgeon may use VATS to place a pacemaker, repair heart valves or treat an arrhythmia.
+They may use VATS to place a pacemaker, repair heart valves or treat an arrhythmia.

-• Robotically-assisted: Certain patients with valvular heart disease, cardiac tumors, atrial fibrillation and septal defects (holes in the heart) may be candidates for this minimally invasive approach.
+• Robotically assisted: Certain people with heart valve disease, cardiac tumors, atrial fibrillation and septal defects (holes in the heart) may be candidates for this minimally invasive approach.
+A surgeon controls the robotic arms that perform the surgery.

 A note from Cleveland Clinic